Kerry Armstrong: Personal life

-Armstrong was born in Melbourne in 1958.
-In 1981, Armstrong was briefly married to Australian Crawl's rhythm guitarist Brad Robinson.
-Under the advice of her US agent and with Robinson's consent, she married friend, Alexander Bernstein, in order to resolve visa issues and allow her to work in the United States.
-In 1990, when their son was three months old, she married writer-producer Mac Gudgeon.
-The marriage to Gudgeon ended and in 1996 she married builder Mark Croft and they have twin sons.
+On the advice of her US agent and with Robinson's consent, she divorced and married a friend, Alexander Bernstein (son of Leonard Bernstein), in order to resolve visa issues and allow her to live and work in the United States.
+Armstrong only had a professional arrangement with Bernstein, but her long distance from Robinson dissolved their relationship.
+While in the US, Armstrong became romantically involved with actor Tim Robbins.

+In 1990, she married writer-producer Mac Gudgeon when their son was three months old.
+The marriage to Gudgeon ended, and in 1996 she married builder Mark Croft, with whom she has twin sons.
 Armstrong and Croft separated in 2001.
 As of 2008, she lived with her three sons in the Yarra Valley.